-3. Are Zeaxanthin Supplements Safe for Healthy Individuals with MRE11 Mutation Associated Genetic Risk?
+3. What about Zeaxanthin Supplements for Healthy Individuals with TP53 Mutation associated Genetic Risk?

 TP53 is one of the genes available in panels for cancer risk testing.
-TP53 mutation causes biochemical pathways/processes like Cell Cycle Checkpoints, PI3K-AKT-MTOR Signaling, Stem Cell Signaling, TGFB Signaling and Autophagy to get impacted.
+TP53 mutation causes biochemical pathways/processes like Cell Cycle Checkpoints and Apoptosis to get impacted.
 These pathways are direct or indirect drivers of cancer molecular endpoints.
-Consider taking Zeaxanthin supplements when the genetic panel identifies mutation in TP53 for Breast Cancer and Lung Cancer.
-Zeaxanthin supplements impact pathways/processes like Cell Cycle Checkpoints and PI3K-AKT-MTOR Signaling and creates a supportive effect in those with TP53 mutation and related conditions.
+Zeaxanthin supplements may be considered when the genetic panel identifies mutations in TP53 for Lung Cancer.
+Zeaxanthin impacts pathways/processes like Cell Cycle Checkpoints and creates a canceling effect in those individuals with TP53 mutation.

 * Other Factors are also included like BMI, Treatments, Lifestyle Habits

-The two most important things to remember are that cancer treatments and nutrition are never the same for everyone.
-Nutrition which includes food and nutritional supplements like Zeaxanthin, is an effective tool which can be controlled by you, while facing cancer.
+It is important to remember that cancer chemotherapy treatments and nutrition are never the same for everyone.
+Food and nutritional supplements like Zeaxanthin are chosen by you and can influence outcomes.

 What food you eat and which supplements you take is a decision you make.
 Your decision should include consideration of the cancer gene mutations, which cancer, ongoing treatments and supplements, any allergies, lifestyle information, weight, height and habits.